 Stock-Based Compensation - Our equity incentive plans are described more fully in Note 13.
 ASC 718, "Compensation - Stock Compensation" (formerly known as SFAS No. 123(R)), requires that all stock-based compensation be recognized as compensation expense in the financial statements and that such cost be measured at the grant date for awards issued to employees and the company's board of directors.
 Equity awards issued to non-employees are measured at the earlier date of when the performance criteria are met or the end of each reporting period.
 Compensation expense for unvested stock options and time vested restricted stock awards are amortized on a straight-line basis over the remaining vesting periods.
-Compensation expense for performance based restricted stock units were recorded based on an assessment each reporting period of the probability if certain performance goals were to be met during the contingent vesting period.
+Compensation expense for performance based restricted stock units were recorded based on an assessment each reporting period.
 If performance goals were not probable of occurrence, no compensation expense was recognized and any previously recognized compensation cost was reversed.
 Excess tax benefits related to our equity incentive plans are reflected as financing cash inflows on the Statement of Cash Flows.
 We have elected to record the additional excess tax benefits associated with our equity incentive awards as a reduction in current income tax payable prior to utilizing any net operating loss carryforwards.